metakeule/importer/README.md

 # importer
-importer for go/types package, fixes https://github.com/golang/go/issues/14496
+importer for go/types package

+It makes go/types.Config.Check usable with imported packages that have not been installed yet (fixes https://github.com/golang/go/issues/14496)

 Documentation
 -------------